Who can apply?

 - In any given year, cities can apply for either the European Green Capital Award or European Green Leaf Award, but not both at the same time.

-- Past winners may not apply for a period of three years after they have been awarded the European Green Leaf title year.
+- Past winners may not apply again after they have been awarded the European Green Leaf title.

-Download the rules of contest of the European Green Leaf Award here.
+Download the latest rules of contest of the European Green Leaf Award (EGLA) here.
 The rules of contest must be adhered to in order for applicant cities to submit eligible applications.

-For further information about the competition please contact the European Green Leaf Award Secretariat at email@example.com.
+For more information about how to apply for the latest EGLA competition, please click here or read the guidance note here.
+Feel free to also email the European Green Leaf Award Secretariat at firstname.lastname@example.org.

 If your city has a population over 100,000 then you are only eligible to apply for the European Green Capital Award.
 Find out more here.